Why do you call yourself a designer? You seem more like an artist.

 How can I help with your current work?

 What would be most helpful are invitations to funerals.
 I’m exploring the design of transformative social experiences by comparing sex parties, funerals, and wilderness trips.
 You can read about it on the Patterns of Transformation site.
-If you or someone you know would be kind enough to invite me to a funeral you’re attending and speak with me about the experience, I would be very grateful.
+If you or someone you know would be kind enough to invite me to a funeral you’re attending, I would be quite grateful, even if the event can’t be written about or made public in any way.

-On a completely different note, unsolicited copyediting is a fast way to my heart.
+On a completely different note, unsolicited proofreading is a fast way to my heart.
 Since I have dyslexia, it’s nearly impossible to catch all of my own typos.

 I think the Night Heron is just the coolest.
 Can you come do a talk about it or make me a hipper than hip marketing thing based on it?